Star Alliance: Codeshares

-Codeshare flights of Star Alliance airlines are consistent.
-This cooperation led to suspicions of anti-competitive behaviour; the alliance was suspected by the European Union of being a virtual merger of its members, and speculation existed that if government regulations were relaxed the members would merge into one corporation.
+The common use of codeshare agreements led to suspicions of anti-competitive behavior.
+The European Union suspected the alliance of operating as a virtual merger of its members, with speculation that, if regulations were relaxed, the members might merge into one corporation.

-Star Alliance developed a "regional" concept in 2004, which helped it penetrate markets with participation by smaller regional carriers.
-Regional Star Alliance members had to be sponsored by an alliance member.
-The alliance no longer designates airlines as "regional" members, now referring to its 27 airlines as "members".
+In 2004, Star Alliance introduced a "regional" concept to expand its reach through smaller regional carriers.
+To join, these regional members needed sponsorship from an existing alliance member.
+The alliance no longer labels airlines as "regional" members, instead referring to all 27 airlines simply as "members."